Union: Kansas prison forcing officers to work 16-hour shifts

 Choromanski said eight officers have complained to the union and the practice began in early July.
 An hours-long disturbance occurred at the El Dorado prison June 29.

-Department of Corrections spokesman Todd Fertig did not immediately return telephone and email messages seeking comment.
+Department of Corrections spokesman Todd Fertig declined to comment and called the grievance a personnel matter.